Nyanyan/NyanTimer/manual.md

 ### How to hack

-Only people who are familier to embedded technology shold do this.
+Only people who are familiar to embedded technology should do this.
 And we will have no responsibility to this.

 NyanTimer’s program is easy to edit, because of the hardware.
 You can update the firmware and edit the program with this repository.

 First, take all the screws and see the board.
-On the upper left of the board, there is pins of USB-Serial conversioon.
+On the upper left of the board, there is pins of USB-Serial conversion.

 <img src="https://github.com/Nyanyan/NyanTimer/blob/master/images/USB-Serial.jpeg" width="500">

-1. Put 0.1uF condensor
+1. Put 0.1uF condenser
 2. Put a 6P pin header
 3. Connect your USB-Serial conversion